hdr-bgnn/BGNN_Snakemake/README.md

 The segmentation workflow consists of the following steps each defined by a "rule".
 The output of each rule is store to specific folder:
    1. Download the fish **Images** from Tulane server using a simple bash script: Folder: Images/
    2. Extract **Metadata** information using Detectron2 (deep learning segmentation).
-The 2 important parameters used, are the bounding box(bbox) around the fish and scale (pixel/cm from the ruler).
-The code developed by Drexel and the script used can be found [here](https://github.com/hdr-bgnn/drexel_metadata/blob/Thibault/gen_metadata_mini/scripts/gen_metadata.py).
-Folder: Metadata/
+The 2 important parameters used from the metadata, are the bounding box(bbox) around the fish and scale (pixel/cm from the ruler).
+Additionally, we save the mask of the fish outline.
+The code developed by Drexel and the script used can be found [here](https://github.com/hdr-bgnn/drexel_metadata/blob/Thibault/gen_metadata_mini/scripts/gen_metadata.py). **Folder: Metadata/ and Mask/**
    3. Create **Cropped** images of the fish using the bounding box from Metadata (we had 10% increase in size from the original bbox to prevent truncation of the file).
-The code is under the [Scripts](https://github.com/hdr-bgnn/BGNN_Snakemake/blob/main/Scripts/Crop_image).
-Folder Crop/
+The code is under [Scripts](https://github.com/hdr-bgnn/BGNN_Snakemake/blob/main/Scripts/Crop_image). **Folder: Cropped/**
-   4. **Segment** traits using code developed by Maruf and reorganize by Thibault [here](https://github.com/hdr-bgnn/BGNN-trait-segmentation/blob/segment_mini).
+   4. **Segmented** traits using code developed by Maruf and reorganize by Thibault [here](https://github.com/hdr-bgnn/BGNN-trait-segmentation/blob/segment_mini).
 Folder Segment/
    5. First version to	Extraction of **morphology** traits, including linear measurements, areas, ratios, and landmarks.
 This part is done in collaboration between Battelle (Meghan, Paula and I) and Yasin.
-The code is under the [Scripts](https://github.com/hdr-bgnn/BGNN_Snakemake/blob/main/Scripts/Morphology).
-Folder Morphology/
+The code is under [Scripts](https://github.com/hdr-bgnn/BGNN_Snakemake/blob/main/Scripts/Morphology). **Folder Morphology/Presence, Morphology/Landmark, Morphology/Measure, Morphology/Vis_landmarks**

 These 4 steps are represented in the following workflow diagram